open-telemetry/opamp-spec/README.md

   code that it runs as external processes) at the minimum possible privilege to prevent the code from accessing sensitive files or perform high privilege operations.
 The Agent SHOULD NOT run downloaded code as root user.

+# Interoperability

+## Interoperability of Partial Implementations

+OpAMP defines a number of capabilities for the Agent and the Server.
+Most of these capabilities are optional.
+The Agent or the Server should be prepared that the peer does not support a particular capability.

+Both the Agent and the Server indicate the capabilities that they support during the initial message exchange.
+The Agent sets the capabilities bit-field in the StatusReport message, the Server sets the capabilities bit-field in the DataForAgent message.

+Each set bit in the capabilities field indicates that the particular capability is supported.
+The list of Agent capabilities is [here](#statusreport-message).
+The list of Server capabilities is [here](#dataforagent-message).

+After the Server learns about the capabilities of the particular Agent the Server MUST stop using the capabilities that the Agent does not support.

+Similarly, after the Agent learns about the capabilities of the Server the Agent MUST stop using the capabilities that the Server does not support.

+The specifics of what in the behavior of the Agent and the Server needs to change when they detect that the peer does not support a particular capability are described in this document where relevant.

+## Interoperability of Future Capabilities

+There are 2 ways OpAMP enables interoperability between an implementation of the current version of this specification and an implementation of a future, extended version of OpAMP that adds more capabilities that are not described in this specification.

+### Ignorable Capability Extensions

+For the new capabilities that extend the functionality in such a manner that they can be silently ignored by the peer a new field may be added to any Protobuf message.
+The sender that implements this new capability will set the new field.
+A recipient that implements an older version of the specification that is unaware of the new capability will simply ignore the new field.
+The Protobuf encoding ensures that the rest of the fields are still successfully deserialized by the recipient.

+### Non-Ignorable Capability Extensions

+For the new capabilities that extend the functionality in such a manner that they cannot be silently ignored by the peer a different approach is used.

+The capabilities fields in StatusReport and DataForAgent messages contains a number of reserved bits.
+These bits SHOULD be used for indicating support of new capabilities that will be added to OpAMP in the future.

+The Agent and the Server MUST set these reserved bits to 0 when sending the message.
+This allows the recipient, which implements a newer version of OpAMP to learn that the sender does not support the new capability and adjust its behavior correspondingly.

+The StatusReport and DataForAgent messages are the first messages exchanged by the Agent and Server which allows them to learn about the capabilities of the peer and adjust their behavior appropriately.
+How exactly the behavior is adjusted for future capabilities MUST be defined in the future specification of the new capabilities.

 <h1 id="performance-and-scale">Performance and Scale</h1>